 The holster goes through a process where it is exposed to hot water, pressing/blocking, dyeing, clear coating, etc. During this process, the holster will expand and shrink, so to speak.
-The holster, if left empty, with expand and shrink with variations of temperature.
-During transport to the customer, the holster will more than likely shrink due to it being empty and fluctuations in temperature and altitudes.
+The holster, if left empty, will expand and shrink with changing temperature.
+During transport to the customer, the holster will more than likely shrink due to it being empty.
 When the holster is received, the user must do the following to make the break in process much easier.

 Once you have done one of these two things, try gently putting the unloaded firearm into the holster to see if the gun goes in easily.
-It may not.
-If it does, then wear it around doing chores, hanging out on the couch, or, like one friend: take a nap with it on.
+If it does, wear it around the house and practice drawing, reholstering to complete the break in process

 I cannot emphasize this enough: DO NOT wear the holster, for "daily carry" until you know it is broken in.

-- Do not oil your holster.
+Do not oil or use a leather softener on your holster.

-- Do not put the holster near heat.
+Do not put the holster near heat.

-- If the holster is cold when received, allow it to naturally warm up before inserting the firearm in the holster.
+If the holster is cold when received, allow it to naturally warm up before inserting the firearm in the holster.

-- If the holster becomes wet, allow it to air dry or sit in front of a fan, on low.
+If the holster becomes wet, allow it to air dry or sit in front of a fan, on low.

-- If the holster becomes dirty, wipe gently with a damp, soft cloth and allow it to air dry.
+If the holster becomes dirty, wipe gently with a damp, soft cloth and allow it to air dry.

-- If the holster collects salt marks, due to sweat, wipe with a damp cloth and allow to air dry.
+If the holster collects salt marks, due to sweat, wipe with a damp cloth and allow to air dry.

-- If the holster is exposed to too much smoke, the smell will not completely come out.
+If the holster is exposed to too much smoke, the smell will not completely come out.
 Please email for assistance.

 If you holster uses a snap system, more than likely it is a "One Way" or "Pull the Dot" snap.
 This snap system is, in a sense, a locking system, that should prevent accidental snap release.
 If you have not used this system, please view this video for instructions.
 Any snap systems broken by the customer will not be refunded due to user misuse.
 The holster can be returned for repair/snap replacement, at the user's expense and the expense of a new set of snap.
-Video

 Do not tight roll your shooter's belt.
-This can cause cracks, soften or damage the belt.
+This can cause cracks, soften, or damage the belt.